codesleeps/pixelcraft-bloom/backend/EXTERNAL_SERVICES_SETUP.md

 ### Steps:
 1.  **Create a Google Cloud Project:**
     *   Go to [Google Cloud Console](https://console.cloud.google.com/).
-    *   Create a new project (e.g., "PixelCraft-Bloom").
+    *   Create a new project (e.g., "AgentsFlowAI-Bloom").

 2.  **Enable Google Calendar API:**
     *   In the dashboard, go to "APIs & Services" > "Library".